nasuni-labs/nasuni-dashboards/README.md

         EOT
         ```

-    *   Edit **/etc/resolv.conf**, specifying nameserver entries for the DNS servers that are authoritative for Edge Appliance DNS.
+    *   Edit **/etc/resolv.conf**, specifying nameserver entries for the authoritative DNS servers for Edge Appliance DNS.

         ```shell
         sudo vi /etc/resolv.conf
         ```

-*   Static IP: Ensure that the DNS servers you specify are authoritative for Edge Appliance DNS.
+*   Static IP: Ensure that the specified DNS servers are authoritative for Edge Appliance DNS.

 ## Download Nasuni Dashboards Zip
 From your computer (Rocky Linux) or the Windows VM (Windows Install), click the green **Code** button within the Nasuni Labs nasuni-dashboards repository and select the **Download ZIP** option to download a local copy of the repository and extract the contents.